yohm/ts_d3_primer/README.md

+*WORK IN PROGRESS*

 # A minimal sample of d3.js using TypeScript

-Minimal setup of d3.js using TypeScript.
+d3.js primer using TypeScript.

 ## Preparation